East Coast Railway Infrastructure Protection Projects ECRIPP

 - support sustainable low carbon local, regional and international connectivity fostering a low carbon and climate resilient society;

 Five key locations have been assessed as requiring protection to increase resilience to coastal erosion as a result of climate change.
-These five Coastal Cell Areas (CCA)have been assessed as they have experienced incursions to such levels that existing infrastructure is at risk due to coastal erosion.
+These five locations have been assessed as they have experienced incursions to such levels that existing infrastructure is at risk due to coastal erosion.
+Each location is being delivered as a standalone project through design, planning and construction.

 Click here for an Accessible version of the ECRIPP Coastal Cell Areas map